Eliminating FOUT with CSS Font Loading API

 How do I debug failed font loads in DevTools?

 Filter the Network tab by Font to identify 404s or CORS errors.
 Inspect the Console for DOMException on document.fonts.load().
-Verify @font-face src paths and ensure crossorigin attributes match server headers.
+Verify @font-face src paths and ensure crossorigin attributes match server CORS headers.